2020PB/police-brutality/reports/Oregon.md

 ### Federal officers fire impact munitions at point blank | July 24th

 Footage shows federal officers firing on protesters at a distance of a few feet.
 Although protesters have shields and helmets, these weapons can be lethal at this distance.
+Federal officers are firing through the US District Courthouse fence at protesters standing up against it.

 tags: less-lethal, projectile, protester, shoot

 id: or-portland-159

-geolocation:
+geolocation: 45.5158255,-122.6768183

 **Links**